b-edward/CondorHacks_Hackathon/README.md

 * Suggestions for items that have not been used after a few weeks.
 Use Google search to present recipes based on items already in the kitchen.

 ##### NOTE
 The app is live on Google Play Store for internal testing.
-Contact me to be added as a tester.
+Please contact me [edboado at gmail.com] to be added as a tester.
 Production release is still in review.